 Guidelines

-Fill out the web pre-registration form.
-Include an abstract of your paper (100-500 words) and select the network you think suits your subject best.
+Fill out the web submission form .
+Include an abstract of your paper (100-500 words) and select the network (called tracks in the new system) you think suits your subject best.
 The conference language is English, the abstract and paper should also be in English.

 Important!
 You can get in touch with the chairs of the network if you want to discuss your proposal first.
-But please note that it is only actually proposed when you register online and on time on our website.
+But please note that it is only actually proposed when you register and submit online and on time via the webform.

-As session organizer for a regular panel session: gather four speakers who will each present a paper on a related topic (the authors), a discussant who will start the discussion with a prepared comment on the papers and a chair.
+As session organizer for a regular panel session: gather four (max five) speakers who will each present a paper on a related topic (the authors), a discussant who will start the discussion with a prepared comment on the papers and a chair.
 The roles of session organizer, chair and discussant can be fulfilled by the same or different persons.
 (NB an author cannot act as chair or discussant in the session.
-He or she can act as such in other sessions.)
+He / she / they can act as such in other sessions).
 Confirm participation and arrange with these individuals the (date of) exchange of papers and the way the session will be conducted.
 If possible, have one or more substitute speakers available in case one of the speakers withdraws.

-The ESSHC prefers sessions that are interdisciplinary and international.
+We prefer sessions that are interdisciplinary and international.
 Please note that the conference language is English.
 We encourage alternative formats.
-Meet the author, roundtable, workshop, film with introduction, ...
+Meet the author, roundtable, workshop, film with introduction, etc.

 Important: You can contact the chairs of the network if you want to discuss your proposal first.
-But please note that it is only actually proposed after you register online and on time on our website.
+But please note that it is only actually proposed after you register and submit online and on time.

 How to present a paper

 We cannot stress this enough: presenting a paper is not the same as reading it out loud to your audience.
-Here are a few basic tips:
+Here are a few basic tips that may be open doors, but that does not make them less useful:

 Do not read your paper!